 If you’re looking for a general price range based on the material of the window you’re after, it’s useful to compare the various materials as some are generally more expensive than others.
 When it comes to uPVC and timber, you’ll be spending less upfront money if you opt for uPVC.

-Timber windows tend to be significantly more expensive than their uPVC counterpart as it’s not a material that’s as readily available.
+Timber windows tend to be significantly more expensive than their uPVC counterpart for a number of reasons, these include the fact that it’s made from a renewable source and there are rules and regulations surrounding the acquisition of timber.
+Timber windows are also harder to manufacture and there are many demands for timber windows to be built bespoke, meaning designed specifically to an individual’s request, which means they can’t be mass produced.
 Whilst this is good for those that are trying to spend less, it should be noted that timber windows boost the value of your property significantly more than uPVC windows.

 The cost of uPVC windows vs the cost of aluminium windows